-You will be asked to submit the title of your work and an abstract that explains your research and methodology.
-The following is the abstract criterion you need to follow:
+You will be asked to submit the title of your work and an abstract that explains your research.
+An abstract is a summary of your work, meaning the main idea of your project, what you hope to accomplish and HOW you will accomplish that goal with this project.
+The following is the abstract criteria you need to follow:

 - Must use proper grammar and correct spelling.

 - Briefly describe your work and what you found (or hypothesize to find, if you have yet to complete your research results).

 - Outline your methodology--how you got your results and conclusion.

 NOTE: Your abstract will be looked at, not only by the conference team in order to place you into your apporpriate competing session but also by those who are judging you.
 Please make sure it is professional and well written.

 The Research and Creative Works Conference for Spring 2016 will be held on TWO diferent days, July 6, 2016 for DANCE and LIVE PERFORMANCE and July 14, 2016 for ALL OTHER SESSIONS.

 Please disregard the options for requesting TVs and easels (please request a table if one is needed).
 All participants will be provided a 10 foot space unless more space is requested.